 What is usage-based billing software?

-Usage-based billing software calculates what customers owe based on what they actually consume—API calls, storage, tokens, or seat-based pricing—rather than a flat monthly fee.
+Usage-based billing software calculates what customers owe based on what they actually consume — API calls, storage, tokens, or seat-based pricing — rather than a flat monthly fee.
 This means your invoices reflect real value delivered, not arbitrary subscription tiers.

 For finance teams, this software bridges the gap between engineering systems that track product usage and accounting systems that recognize revenue.
 Without it, you're stuck exporting data into spreadsheets and manually calculating bills.
 That process breaks down fast when you're handling hundreds of customers with different pricing terms.

 But here's what most platforms miss: counting usage events is only half the job.
 The real challenge is applying the right contract terms to that usage.
-Tabs approaches this differently by providing commercial context—using AI to extract, classify, and map minimum commitments, volume discounts, and custom clauses from signed contracts into billing logic.
+Tabs approaches this differently by providing commercial context — using AI to extract, classify, and map minimum commitments, volume discounts, and custom clauses from signed contracts into billing logic.
 The invoice matches the deal.
-And your team spends far less time interpreting custom terms—because exceptions are flagged for review instead of hidden in spreadsheets.
+And your team spends far less time interpreting custom terms — because exceptions are flagged for review instead of hidden in spreadsheets.

-How usage-based billing works for B2B finance teams
+How usage-based billing works

 The workflow moves from raw product data to recognized revenue in five steps.

-Why it matters: If any step isn't auditable, you'll spend month-end chasing discrepancies—across usage logs, invoices, cash, and Revenue Recognition.
+Why it matters: If any step isn't auditable, you'll spend month-end chasing discrepancies — across usage logs, invoices, cash, and Revenue Recognition.

 Define your pricing model